Obituary of Donald Wallace

 One of his granddaughters said “Grandpa was a loyal heart and soul and a braveheart.
 He was a proud veteran, railroad man, father, and loyal husband.
 He was funny, loved cracking jokes and playing pranks.
 He was a storyteller and loved talking about his days in the Navy.
 But more than anything I will miss the way he made me smile.”

 Another of his granddaughters said “I am thankful for all the memories that I made with my Grandpa and wish I could have made more.
 He was a good man with a huge heart.
 I am so happy that Grandpa Don and Grandma Jane are back together again now.
 We will miss you, Grandpa Don!!
-‘Tusen Takk!!’ for all the memories!”To send flowers to the family of Donald Wallace , please visit Tribute Store
+‘Tusen Takk!!’ for all the memories!”To send flowers to the family or plant a tree in memory of Donald Wallace , please visit Tribute Store